Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 ![Overview of Data Quality Pattern](https://raw.githubusercontent.com/Stephen-Gates/data-quality-pattern/master/img/data-quality-pattern.PNG)

-- the data resources that describe the data, its data quality measures, and the metric definitions can be stored in one or more data packages, e.g.:
+- the data resources that describe the data, its data quality measures, and the metric definitions can be stored in one or more data packages, e.g.
   1. An automated data quality checker may store each resource in its own data package:
      - leaving the data that was measured, and its data package, unchanged
      - store the data quality measures in it's own data package